Rev. Dr. Trent Hancock

 Her true passion is to help others grow on their faith journey through new perspectives and experiences.

 Serving Beulah since 2015 in building a contemporary expression of worship has been an honor and joy.
 Music has always been more of an expression for me than anything else.
-I knew and studied music before really meeting God.
+I knew and studied music before truly meeting God.
 But upon discovering and accepting Jesus, I realized He was always calling after me through music.

 Alex is a Pittsburgher born and bred and as such a loyal fan of the Steelers, Penguins, and Pirates!
 He grew up in the North Hills, graduated from Penn State University with a Bachelor of Music in Composition and Conducting and received my Master of Divinity at Reformed Presbyterian Theological Seminary.
 Alex has been in professional youth ministry for the past 23+ years.
 Alex Ruzanic has been married to his beautiful bride, Beth, for 20 years and together have the 4 most amazing children on the planet.
 Their family loves to spend time together watching sports - especially Steelers Football and Manchester City soccer - and being outdoors.
 We love to hang out together at the swimming pool in the summertime!
 The greatest joy in my life comes from being a husband and father - I have been truly blessed.